Hamilton’s food and drink scene is on a roll with no signs of slowing down.

 There can never be enough donut shops in one city and I will always welcome more.
 This new donut shop just opened its doors in Greenhill Plaza in the city’s east end.
 They offer fresh donuts made in-house and 13 flavors to choose from – five of them vegan.
 Think Nutella Rocky Road and Roma with red wine glaze.
 They’re open seven days a week, so you don’t have to go a day without a donut.

-Donut Monster – COMING SOON
+Donut Monster – OPEN

 After supplying scrumptious, hugely popular donughts to retailers across Hamilton, Donut Monster is finally opening up their own shop on trendy Locke Street.
 They will have craft focused espresso coffee to go with expanded line of from-scratch donuts, quality milkshakes and few other surprises for their loyal fans.